aurelilia/gamelin/README.md

 - Super Mario Land (Global, Nintendo)
     - Background music is off at times, missing some effects in it
 - Pokemon Blue (Global, 1996, Game Freak)
-    - Game display some garbage before copyrights/GF logo/intro
+    - Game displays some garbage before copyrights/GF logo/intro
     - Gameplay seems to work fine (tested until getting the Pokedex)
     - Some music has missing sound effects
     - Menu screen is a bit buggy on first load